 Here’s the thing, a pre-implantation genetic diagnosis is a real approach to profile oocytes (the female egg cells) or embryos before implantation (pre-implantation).
 Today, doctors can screen and select away genetic predispositions of several disorders.
 Not only that, but they can also select the sex of the baby and try to improve the chances of pregnancy upon in vitro fertilization.

 If so, you might be right.
-Still, there’s a reasonable probability that currently-perceived “superficial” genetic selection becomes a natural and maybe even necessary choice in the future.
+Still, there’s a reasonable probability that currently perceived “superficial” genetic selection will become a natural and maybe even necessary choice.
 Our perception of what’s extreme changes with time since humans, after all, are adaptable creatures, whether you like it or not.

-In the Gattaca movie, in-valids, the second class citizens, were destined to “insignificant” simple jobs.
+In the Gattaca movie, in-valids, the second-class citizens were destined to “insignificant” simple jobs.
 But, like Vincent’s and Anton’s parents, don’t you want the best for your future kid?
 Don’t you want the freedom of choice for your kid, not limiting him/her to “simple” tasks?
-You know, questions that might keep your brain busy while you try to decide whether to buy a Cybex e-PRIAM Stroller for $1,400 or a slightly cheaper Bugaboo Fox Complete Stroller for around $1,000 (the Embassy did the research).
+You know, questions that might keep your brain busy while deciding whether to buy a Cybex e-PRIAM Stroller for $1,400 or a slightly cheaper Bugaboo Fox Complete Stroller for around $1,000 (the Embassy did the research).

 2. The prophecy by your genes

-Now, although standard conception (flowers and bees) dealt Vincent a pretty shitty hand (genetically speaking), he manages to overcome the prophecies of his genetic verdict.
-He eventually realizes that hard work and will power can take him further than he’d previously thought.
-So, through unorthodox home training and intense studying, he achieves to finally get to a position that he really wants.
+Although standard conception (flowers and bees) dealt Vincent a pretty shitty hand (genetically speaking), he manages to overcome the prophecies of his genetic verdict.
+He eventually realizes that hard work and willpower can take him further than he’d previously thought.
+So, he reaches the position he wants through unorthodox home training and intense studying.
 Sure, he gets there by “borrowing” the identity, including blood and urine of a valid, but Vincent earns his place among the “chosen ones”; the “valids”.

 The second accurate point of Gattaca is that genes do not predict your future.